ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 --- abstract

-This document defines a "problem detail" to carry machine-readable details of errors in a HTTP response to avoid the need to define new error response formats for HTTP APIs.
+This document defines a "problem detail" to carry machine-readable details of errors in HTTP response content and/or fields to avoid the need to define new error response formats for HTTP APIs.

 --- middle